 False alert filtering

 The 8500 x50 is adept at minimizing false alarms.
 It features Digital Signal Processing (DSP), which is enabled in other models to keep false alerts to a minimum, as well as Traffic Sensor Rejection (TSR) so that signals from traffic sensors are ignored.
 Enabling city mode will also minimize false alerts in an urban setting.
-It does not do a perfect job, but all radar detectors are still susceptible against false alarms every now and then.
+It does not do a perfect job, but all radar detectors are still susceptible to false alarms now and then.

 Effective alert system